Introduction

 Key Metrics to Measure Your Engagement Success

 You cannot improve what you do not measure.
-When implementing a customer engagement solution, it is important to track specific KPIs that reflect the health of your customer relationships.
+When implementing a customer engagement solution, it is important to track specific KPIs that reflect the health of your customer relationships and the impact of your optimization experiments.

 - Customer Retention Rate: The percentage of customers who have stayed with your brand over a specific period.
 A rising retention rate is the ultimate sign that your engagement strategy is working.